solderq35/hitruns-wiki/website/docs/guns.md

 Video Tutorial Overview from Fusha: https://youtu.be/tAm527gQTdI

-- Basic Version: Aim at door and hold aim button, pause, hold shoot button (should have both aim and shoot held by now), rapidly tap pause and unpause.
+- Basic Version: Aim at door (or any other target) and hold aim button, pause, hold shoot button (should have both aim and shoot held by now), rapidly tap pause and unpause.
 You need as tiny a gap between unpause and pause as possible, but you can take a breather between pause and unpause.
   - [Basic Example](https://youtu.be/voBsuKu-thI?t=136)
 - More advanced version: Shoot the first shot normally, then pause, hold shoot and aim buttons, tap pause and unpause (faster but maybe riskier).